reducecombine/autonewline/README.md

 Particularly if I see `[x]` in a one-liner, I expect it to be regular data, not code.
 Note how `(fn [x])` and `(identity [x])` have vastly different semantics for `[x]`.

-Intentful newline placement makes those differences evident, decreasing cognitive strain.
+Intentful, consistent newline placement makes those differences evident, decreasing cognitive strain.

 ## License